broadinstitute/CellCap/README.md

 CellCap
 =======

-CellCap is a variational autoencoder for modeling correspondence between cell state and perturbation response in single-cell data.
+CellCap is a variational autoencoder for modeling interpretable correspondence between cell state and perturbation response in single-cell data.

 Key concept of CellCap
 ----------------------